 The forward chased a kick out of the hands of keeper Surat Narkchumsang, which was hopelessly misjudged by defender Wattana Klomjit to go clean through and slot home past keeper Prin Goonchon.

 The hosts responded when skipper Suchao Nuchnum had a shot blocked before energetic Brazilian forward Jonatan Reis fired over.
-Navy, with nothing to lose were going for it with Jakrayut Vivatvanit letting go from distance but going wide, which was backed up with a wild effort from Adefolarin Durosinmi.
+Navy, with nothing to lose, went for it with Jakrayut Vivatvanit letting go from distance but going wide, which was backed up with a wild effort from Adefolarin Durosinmi.

 Parity was restored through a dipping half volley that bounced just in front of goalie Surat Narkchumsang, who got his hands on the shot before it went in off the post seven minutes before the break.